-I love this time of year.
-When you live in Cornwall, you just have to scratch the surface to find there are so many things to do – and in Looe, there are so many events and festivities in the build up to Christmas and the New Year.
+In Cornwall in the winter months, you just have to scratch the surface to find there are so many things to do.
+Looe loves a New Year party including fancy dress and fireworks!
+The community spirit is ever present with many events and festivities in the run up to Christmas and New Year.

 If you want to keep up with the latest information on New Year in Looe and what’s going on, we recommend you like the Love Looe Facebook page